r o b i n s o m e s . p h o t o g r a p h e r

 I like ... to make the best of a bad situation - to see what can be salvaged from being in the wrong place, in bad light, with the wrong lens.For over 15 years, I used a Nikon F801 film camera; in 2006 I got a DSLR, put the old film camera down, and I've rarely touched it since, other than to take the batteries out.
 That's a shame, because I think film still has a lot going for it in the quality of its results, but predictability, versatility, speed, cost, convenience and the Delete button have all won out.
 The F801, and a cheap Russian mid-format camera I bought for £20 some time around 1990, did get an outing to Iceland in 2014, though, which proved worthwhile, in a rather retro kind of way.

 Finally, and completely differently, I have been experimenting with cyanotypes.
-Perhaps a throwback to learning photography and developing at art college in the 1980s, and some B&W printing I did in the early 90s, I like the immediacy of cyanotypes, the less rigorous nature of the process (and fewer toxic and stinky chemicals), and the air of complete mystery over what the result will be.
+Perhaps a throwback to learning photography and processing at art college in the 1980s, and some B&W printing I did in the early 90s, I like the immediacy of cyanotypes, the less rigorous nature of the process (and fewer stinky chemicals), and the air of complete mystery over what the result will be.
 Many of the original photos for the cyanotypes were taken in Iceland, and I also found that the medium suited the starkness and austere beauty of the country well.
 A few modest examples can be seen here.

-I don't often use layers and masking to combine images.
-I love others' work in that vein, when it's skillfully done - for instance my friend Asia Pracz's work.
+I don't often use layers and masking to combine images, although I love others' work in that vein, when it's skillfully done - for instance my friend Asia Pracz's work.
 For myself, like photographing people, I just don't often have the right kind of patience, so I'm happy to leave it to people who do.
 The photos which give me the greatest pleasure, of which I am most proud, are often the simplest, the most classical in their composition, the closest to what the camera first captured, and sometimes, completely accidental.